- 45 Hour Hold

 Late registration permits students who have been admitted to UTSA to register for classes during an allotted time just prior to and at the beginning of the semester as indicated in the online registration calendar each semester.
 Since many courses will have been closed at capacity, late registrants may need to select their courses from a reduced schedule.
 Students are not permitted to register after the close of the late registration period, except in extenuating circumstances.
 See the section “Adding Courses After Late Registration.”

 Adding a course after the Late Registration period requires the approval of the course instructor and the chair of the department offering the course.
-After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean of the college offering the course and by the Dean of Undergraduate Studies for undergraduate courses.
+After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean of the college offering the course and by the Dean of University College for undergraduate courses.

 Appeals to add a course after Census Date must have final approvals and be processed through Enrollment Services no later than one month after Census Date for long Fall and Spring semesters or one week after Census Date for shorter terms of Summer, Fall and Spring semesters.
 For information on Census Date and deadlines for adding classes, students should refer to the Academic Calendar or the registration calendar online each semester.